Posts

 This is where Form 8938 comes in.
 In an example above, the Form 8938 may potentially force T to disclose the ownership information that did not need to be disclosed on Form 8865.
 If T is particularly unlucky, the IRS may decide to challenge his classification of the business entity, require him to file Form 5471 and impose non-compliance penalties under Form 5471.

 This is just one possible scenario.
 In fact, Form 8938‘s reach is far more ambitious – it is the catch-all form that the IRS desired so much.
 The Form is directly tied to Forms 3520, 3520-A, 5471, 8621, 8865 and 8891.
-Moreover, it forces the taxpayers to re-state their foreign bank and financial accounts that should be reported on the FBAR, thereby allowing IRS to identify with ease if a taxpayer has not complied with the FBAR requirements.
+Moreover, it forces the taxpayers to re-state their foreign bank and financial accounts that should be reported on the FBAR, thereby allowing the IRS to identify with ease if a taxpayer has not complied with the FBAR requirements.
 Then, it imposes additional reporting requirements that may potentially expose any other taxpayer non-compliance (as in example above).

 If that were not enough, failure to file Form 8938 will render the filing of a tax return incomplete, keeping the Statute of Limitations open until the Form is actually filed.